falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 ![Combined Image][image6]

 To avoid processing and mistakes, I cutted some parts of the image after apply Binary S-Channel algorithm.
 The image was cutted near the lane lines expected positions to increase the processing performance *(Pipeline line 35-36)*.
-The results is shown below.

-![Warp Region of Interests][image10]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?